bhrigu123/bhrigu123.github.io/source/_posts/2019-01-02-2018-of-strings-and-beats.markdown

 * throwing vegetables at neighbours flats from balcony whose windows were open (got caught once)

-* always blocking a friend's room with a mattress every time we went there (just imagine the look on his face when he would open the door and find a big ass mattress in front of him xD)
+* always blocking a friend's room with a mattress every time we went there

 * Piling up all the furniture in front of one of our friend's room because he wouldn't open the door.